aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 ## 📝 Meaningful commits {#meaningful-commits}

 Creating meaningful and distinct commits not only assists the reviewer but also helps keep your thoughts and progress organized and easy to track.
-Especially the more small chunks of the changes you stage and commit away, the more focused you will be on what you are doing now.
+Especially the more small chunks of the changes you stage and commit away, the more focused you will be on what you are doing at the moment.
 Your working tree won't be cluttered with all sorts of changes.
 The same goes for your mind and thoughts.

 Also, It may help the reviewer.
-Sometimes the reviewer may need to understand your thought process, instead of looking at the whole dumped diff.
-Just looking at the list of commits from oldest to newest, they can see what went on in your head.
+Sometimes the reviewer may need to understand your thought process.
+Instead of looking at the whole dumped diff, just looking at the list of commits from oldest to newest, they can see what went on in your head.
 They may want to review your MR one isolated commit at a time.
 Then skimming through the list, they can safely ignore commits based on their commit message if they know the context.

 In most IDEs, there are tools to help you do this more smoothly.
-IDEs allow you to revert chunks of your changes, or stage only chunks of your current changes to commit.
-A bad habit is to `git add .` or any equivalent action in your IDE.
+IDEs allow you to revert or stage only chunks of your active changes and commit them.
+A bad habit is to do `git add .` or any equivalent action in your IDE.

 When you are about to commit your changes locally, review each file one by one, then out of each file, stage the parts that fit together in one commit.
 When you have a lot of changes locally, chances are you can create more than one commit out of them.